Adam Duvall Preview, Player Props: Red Sox vs. Astros

 Adam Duvall At The Plate

-- Duvall has an RBI in 24 of 61 games this season, with multiple RBI in eight of them.
-He has also driven home three or more of his team's runs in four contests.
+- Duvall has an RBI in 25 of 62 games this year, with multiple RBI in nine of them.
+He has also driven home three or more of his team's runs in five contests.

-- He has scored in 26 games this season (42.6%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.